 Specifies a description for the calendar.
 Specify a meaningful description for the calendar that summarizes the expression.
-Does not support multi-line.

 Specifies the name of the user who owns the calendar.
 If you do not specify a user name, the user name defaults to the user who invoked this command.